With over 7,100 employers, Waterloo co-op students work for an amazing range of organizations. Common types of employers

 Registration Coordinator, TK Events

 Rachel designed and planned events for clients including Dell, Facebook, and D2L.
 She created event plan proposals, managed registration sites, and organized event logistics and materials.

 Her major project was helping to plan a conference for 1,000 people, which she got to travel to Las Vegas to attend.

-Her various co-op positions in the event industry allowed the Speech Communication student to explore managerial roles and expand her professional network in preparation for her career.
+Her various co-op positions in the event industry allowed the Communication Studies student to explore managerial roles and expand her professional network in preparation for her career.

 Marketing Assistant, CIR Realty